If there's one question that never allows a cannabis grower any sleep, it's — are my plants getting enough light?

 If you're like us — you want to optimize the DLI for your cannabis plants for the best results in both plant growth and electricity consumption.

 However, we can't see the optimal DLI that's striking a cannabis plant's leaf.
-Instead, you'll need the help of a specialized PAR light meter that provides an accurate DLI reading.
+Instead, you'll need the help of a specialized PAR light meter (also referred to as quantum PAR meter or PPFD meter) that provides an accurate DLI reading.

-Meet our grow light meter app — a mobile-based PAR light meter that's capable of providing real-time DLI and much more.
+Meet our grow light meter app — a PAR meter app for iOS and Android that's capable of providing real-time DLI measurement and much more.

-If you're ready to fine-tune your grow room to push your crop beyond the limit — download the grow light meter app and make guesswork a thing of the past.
+If you're ready to fine-tune your grow room to push your crop to its optimum — we recommend downloading our grow light meter app for free and making guesswork a thing of the past.

 - What to Know About Lighting Cannabis from a Former Greenhouse Cultivator

 - Fluence Photobiology Guide

 - The use of CO2 in cannabis cultivation and extraction